 Compute properties of the point clusters.
 Loops over all points in the given array and determines the center of mass of the cluster as well as the gyration tensor.
-These can be accessed after the call to compute() with the centers and gyrations attributes.
+After calling this method, these properties can be accessed with the centers and gyrations attributes.